Gian Giacomo Teodoro Trivulzio

+Biography

 Trivulzio was born and died in Milan, Duchy of Milan.
 He was the son of Carlo Emanuele Teodoro Trivulzio, Count of Melzo, who died when Gian Giacomo was still very young, and Catherina Gonzaga.
 His sister was Ippolita Trivulzio.
+In Austria, a 17th century bronze coin depicting the Cardinal's portrait still exists.

+Titles

+According to Sebastián Francisco de Medrano's miscellany Favores de las Musas, dedicated to Trivulzio himself in 1631, the Cardinal's full title is as follows: The Most Eminent and Excellent Lord His Excellency Theodoro Trivulzio Diacono, Cardinal of the Holy Roman Church of the Title of San Crisogono, Legate a latere of the Holy Apostolic See and of our Most Blessed Lord Pope Urban VIII, in the Province of La Marca of Ancona, Vicar General in spiritual, civil, and temporal matters of the Holy Roman Empire, Prince of Misocco and the Misolcino, Count of Melcio and Gorgonzola, Lord of Cotoño and Venzaguelo.

+Marriage and offspring

-In 1615 he married Giovanna Maria Grimaldi, daughter of Hercule, Lord of Monaco.
+In 1615 he married Giovanna Maria Grimaldi, daughter of Hercule, Lord of Monaco, and wife Maria Landi.

 They had two daughters and one son: